GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 * In snake case

-Region tags should show as much of the sample as possible, so that a user can easily copy and pase the sample into their own environment to run it.
+Region tags should show as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.

 ### Imports

 Samples should include any imports used in the sample.

-This is easiest to enforce/detect when the samples are in their own file, so samples should be structured as such unless their is a compelling reason not to.
+This is easiest to enforce/detect when the samples are in their own file, so samples should be structured as such unless there is a compelling reason not to.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}